Tahir Hanfi

 Muhammad Masood Tahir Hanfi (محمد مسعود طاہر حنفی) is a Pakistani poet, journalist, and former civil servant based in Islamabad, Pakistan.
-He is a former Deputy Secretary General of the Parliament of Pakistan and Additional Secretary committee responsible for technical and administrative support to the National Assembly of Pakistan.
+He is a former deputy secretary general of the Parliament of Pakistan and additional secretary of the committee responsible for technical and administrative support to the National Assembly of Pakistan.
 Currently, he is a consultant for parliamentary development and an international advisor on capacity-building initiatives.
-He is the founder and honorary CEO of Digital Democracy Radar, an Islamabad-based think tank which serves as a watchdog on parliamentary functioning, democracy, and constitutional affairs.
+He is the founder and honorary CEO of Digital Democracy Radar, an Islamabad-based watchdog on parliamentary functioning, democracy, and constitutional affairs.

 Life and professional career

 Tahir Hanfi was born on 26 November 1955 in Rawalpindi, Pakistan.
-He received his Master's degree in Defence and Strategic Studies from the National Defence University, Islamabad (2007) and his M.A. in Political Science from the University of the Punjab, Lahore (1981).
+He received his master's degree in Defence and Strategic Studies from the National Defence University, Islamabad (2007) and his M.A. in political science from the University of the Punjab, Lahore (1981).
 He successfully completed the 44-week National Defence Course (NDC) from National Defence University Islamabad (2007) and a 12-week Executive Course in Security Studies in 2004 from Asia Pacific Centre for Security Studies (APCSS), Honolulu, Hawaii, US.
 He was also awarded a prestigiousChevening fellowship in 2008, funded by the UK FCO, in "Democracy, Rule of Law and Security" at the Centre for Studies in Security and Diplomacy (CSSD) University of Birmingham, UK.

 In the service of the National Assembly of Pakistan since 1983, Mr Hanfi has served as Additional Secretary in charge of three wings of the National Assembly, namely Public Accounts Committee (2013 – 2014), Library and Research (2013 – 2015) and Committees (2015).
-He was also Director General of the Library & Research (2004 – 2013), Joint Secretary of the Public Accounts Committee (2009 – 2010), Director and Deputy Director of Inter-Parliamentary Affairs Division (1990 – 2004) and Research Officer in Research and Reference Directorate (1983 – 1989).
+He was also Director General of the Library & Research (2004 – 2013), Joint Secretary of the Public Accounts Committee (2009 – 2010), Director and deputy director of Inter-Parliamentary Affairs Division (1990 – 2004) and Research Officer in Research and Reference Directorate (1983 – 1989).
 He was Secretary to a Special Parliamentary Committee on the services of Members of Parliament (MP's) and of the Standing Committee on the Environment (2004 – 2006) and Head of the Protocol Department of National Legislature (1994 – 2000).

 From 1974 to 1983, he worked as a journalist for renowned news agencies such as Pakistan Press International (PPI), Daily Jang, and Daily Nawaiwaqt.

 Hanfi regularly appears on YouTube talkshows, television and radio programmes dealing with constitutional and parliamentary affairs.
 He is also a well-known poet.

 Hanfi regularly appears on YouTube talk shows, television programmes and radio programmes dealing with constitutional and parliamentary affairs.
 He is also a well-known poet.